 - 3 tbsp Zaytoun almonds, roughly chopped

 - 2 tbsp finely chopped fresh mint

 - A few sprigs of thyme

 - Pour 3 tbsp olive oil into a large heavy-based pot, add the leeks and soften for 10–15 mins, stirring occasionally.

 - Rinse the freekeh and add to the leeks along with the stock and thyme and bring to a simmer.
 Cover and cook over a low heat, stirring from time to time, for 20 mins or until liquid is absorbed then take off heat and let it stand.

 - Heat the remaining 1 tbsp oil in a frying pan until hot, add the almonds and toast until lightly coloured, lower the heat and add the garlic to soften for a few minutes.

-- Toss the freekeh & leek mixture with the mint, lemon zest & juice and season to taste.
+- Toss the freekeh and leek mixture with the mint, lemon zest and juice, then season to taste.
 Top with toasted almonds and garlic, mix and serve.